edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-10-07-domestic-violence-training.md

 permalink: /blog/domestic-violence-training/
 author: { name: Corey Bleich }
 image: blog/2020-10-07-domestic-violence-training.jpg
-excerpt: Domestic violence training can help gatekeepers recognize warning signs of domestic violence and provide them with support to get the right help fast.
+meta: Domestic violence training can help gatekeepers recognize warning signs of domestic violence and provide them with support to get the right help fast.
 ---

 Domestic violence training can help gatekeepers recognize the warning signs of domestic violence and provide them with support